As an Amazon Associate we earn from qualifying purchases. This is at no additional cost to you.

 7. eBay/charity shop bargain

 This could be anything.
-I recently bought my son a scooter in our local charity shop for £4.50 and the twins had a huge box of Sylvanian Families for £15.
-You wouldn’t have known any of it was pre loved.
+I recently bought my son a scooter in our local charity shop for £4.50.
+You are only limited by your imagination.

 8. Christmas stockings – approximate spend £15